-IMPARTS Research and Education Team
+IMPARTS Research Database

 The routine collection of patient reported outcomes in services across King’s Health Partners provides exciting audit and research opportunities.
 We routinely collect data covering various aspects of mental and physical health outcomes, including: depression; anxiety; alcohol and drug misuse; smoking; adherence; physical function; fatigue; illness perceptions; quality of life; and sleep quality.
 This provides broad scope for cross-sectional research examining prevalence of variables of interest, and assessment of the factors associated with these.
 Furthermore, we are able to link IMPARTS data with information held in Electronic Patient Records, meaning that demographic and disease variables can also be examined in relation to IMPARTS data.